Find out about valuers and property valuations in New Zealand.

 Finding registered valuers

-You may have to use a registered valuer if a full or current market valuation is required.
+You may have to use a registered valuer if a full market valuation is required.
 Registered valuers must be certified by the Valuers Registration Board.
 If they are actively valuing for the public, they require an annual practising certificate.

 Complaints about a registered valuer’s work